brummetj/bitly-intern-challenge/README.md

-Bitly API internship challenge 2018
+#### Bitly API internship challenge 2018

-Joshua Brummet
+#### Joshua Brummet

 ## Introduction

-For your internship challenge I developed a library that acts as both a Router and Wrapper to both the Bitly API and Twitter API, written in go.
-With this library you can submit a new tweet with some text.
+For your internship challenge, I developed a library that acts as both a Router and Wrapper to both the Bitly API and Twitter API, written in go.
+With this library, you can submit a new tweet with some text.
 If there is a URL present in your string, it will replace this URL with a bitly link and submit the tweet to your twitter account.

 This library was built to make quick responses to twitter with bitly links.

-For example..
-Lets say someone uses twitter as a marketing tool, and they have items they sell with URI's that you would describe as a 'Deep link'.
-This library api could make it so someone can quickly market their item as a Bitly link on their twitter account.
+For example...
+Let us say someone uses Twitter as a marketing tool, and they have items they sell with URI's that you would describe as a 'Deep link'.
+This library API could make it so someone can quickly market their item as a Bitly link on their twitter account.
 This person can utilize all the valuable information you guys provide fast and easy with one HTTP request to their own endpoint!! :)

 If there is no URL present in the form value then it will simply just submit a tweet to your account.

-Built upon this functionaliy, this library also includes the following endpoints.
+Built upon this functionality, this library also includes the following endpoints.

 * `/v3/user/link_save`
 * `/v3/user/link_history`
 * `/v3/user/clicks`

-The twitter enpoints used are
+The twitter endpoints used are

 * `/1.1/statuses/update.json`
 * `/1.1/account/verify_credentials.json`

-In order to use the twitter functionality with the library this will require you to set up quick app and get your user credentials.
+In order to use the Twitter functionality with the library, this will require you to set up a quick app and get your user credentials.
 This will take only take a moment to set up.
 Just go to this [link](https://apps.twitter.com/)

-One you have created your app you will need to get the following tokens
+Once you have created your app you will need to get the following tokens

 * `TWITTER_ACCESS_TOKEN`
 * `TWITTER_ACCESS_TOKEN_SECRET`